EvanGee/CCSDS_FileDeliveryProtocol/README.md

 This is not finished! - currently working on it!

-This is a FTP protocol that adheres to the CCSDS (Consultative Committee for Space Data Systems) spec for sending files into space.
+This is a FTP protocol that is partially (mostly) adheres to the CCSDS (Consultative Committee for Space Data Systems) spec for sending files into space CCSDS 727.0-B-4 (https://public.ccsds.org/pubs/727x0b4.pdf).
 This project is being built for a student lead space initiative at the Univerity of Alberta called ABsat.

+    The main difference this implementation offers that has deviates from the above specifications is that this implementation offers a metadata nak (non acknowledgment) letting the file sender user quickly resend a metadata packet if it was dropped, Since metadata packets are crucial to file management, and round trip times can range to minutes or hours in space, I thought it prudent to handle this edge case.
+Furthermore, this implementation will build a 'temporary file' if it has missed a metadata packet.
+This temporary file will allow storage of data packets until a metadata packet is received, allowing us to save minutes on data re-transmissions in the event a Metadata packet is missed.

 Supported operation systems:
 - Posix,